offen/offen/docs/docs/running-offen/configuring-the-application.md

 Defaults to `0`.

-When running in a setup where you start the Offen server together with your database, you might run into race scenarios where Offen tries to connect to your database before it's ready to accept connections (e.g. docker-compose with MySQL).
-If needed, you can use this setting to tell Offen to retry connecting to the database after sleeping for a few seconds.
+When running in a setup where you start the Offen Fair Web Analytics server together with your database, you might run into race scenarios where Offen Fair Web Analytics tries to connect to your database before it's ready to accept connections (e.g. docker-compose with MySQL).
+If needed, you can use this setting to tell it to retry connecting to the database after sleeping for a few seconds.
 This mechanism uses an exponential backoff algorithm, so if you specify a large number, the intervals might become big.

 As this is more of a workaround, the __default behavior is not to retry__.